memphisdev/documentation/docs/getting-started/how-to-contribute.md

 That's amazing that you reached this page!

 Memphis is and always will be open-source and community-driven.
-Our community is our power.
+Our community is our power. :blue_heart:

 ## Why should you become a contributor?